-- Saturday coverage relating to pharmacies that do not currently provide a full day Saturday service in an area with only one pharmacy. - Saturday coverage relating to two pharmacies that do not provide any service on a Saturday - Sunday coverage two pharmacies provide a service on a Sunday.
+- Saturday coverage relating to pharmacies that do not currently provide a full day Saturday service in an area with only one pharmacy. - Saturday coverage relating to two pharmacies that do not provide any service on a Saturday - Sunday coverage three pharmacies provide a service on a Sunday.
 Most patients can access a service within an hour's drive.
-Should a need be demonstrated or local unscheduled care arrangements change the Sunday coverage could be reviewed.
-Provision of a Sunday service is planned from late spring in Hawick. - Dispensing Practices.
+Should a need be demonstrated or local unscheduled care arrangements change the Sunday coverage could be reviewed. - Dispensing Practices.
 A review of the current service provision to dispensing practices is required. - Identified Neighbourhoods It should be noted that if the predicted growth and ageing of the population become a reality there may be future opportunities for pharmaceutical care services.

 When considering new pharmacy contract applications it will be necessary to take into account the pharmaceutical care services to be provided by the applicant and their plans to provide holistic patient-centred care.
 Pharmacists should demonstrate how they will undertake an enhanced role in preventing ill-health, co-production and minimise health inequalities.
-By 2023 all pharmacists providing NHS pharmaceutical care will be NHS accredited clinical pharmacist independent prescribers.
+The document Prescription for Excellence states that by 2023 all pharmacists providing NHS pharmaceutical care will be NHS accredited clinical pharmacist independent prescribers.